 Homework

 During the first year of school the children will take home a reading book.
 We expect parents to support their child’s reading for about 10 minutes daily.
 During this time children will also start to take home words to learn to read which progresses to spellings.
 From time to time there might be further homework: for example, finding information concerning a particular topic that the class is studying.
-There is also an optional mathematics game homework scheme for Reception and MyMaths online homework for Years 1 and 2.
+There is also MyMaths and Purple Mash online homework for Years 1 and 2.

 At all times homework is there to complement the curriculum at school and should not interfere with the quality of children’s time at home.